DuendeInexistente/Cirque/ShortStories.md

  "See you later."
 She walked off the bathroom unfazed.

-Leaf walked home, trying unsuccessfully not to imagine Cas and Sea in scant clothing.
+On his way home, trying unsuccessfully not to imagine Cas and Sea in scant clothing.